Parts of a CV

 - recorded phone voicemail message is simple, identifies you correctly and will not offend an employer.

-A personal statement or profile is an optional paragraph or two about yourself that comes directly after your contact details.
-Include one when it enables you to emphasise something relevant to the job application that is not shown in other sections.
+A personal statement or objective is an optional paragraph or two about yourself that comes directly after your contact details.

 - what you are currently doing for employment or education

-- what it is about the job you are applying for that attracted you to it
+- what attracted you to the job you are applying for

 - your reason for wanting to change jobs